MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c2548.md

 ## Example

+The following sample generates C2548 for:

+- `func1` because it's missing the default argument `b`
+- `func3` because it's missing the default argument `c`.

-The following sample generates C2548 as function declaration `func1` is missing the default argument `b`, while `func3` is missing the default argument `c`.
-Function declaration `func2` is valid as all required default arguments are supplied.
-The second function declaration of `func4` is fine because the default argument `c` is supplied in a preceding declaration within the same scope.
-Similarly, the third declaration of `func4` is fine as both default arguments `b` and `c` are previously provided.
+The following sample doesn't generate C2548 for:

+- `func2` because all the required default arguments are supplied.
+-  The second `func4` declaration because the default argument `c` is supplied in the preceding declaration and is in the same scope.
+-  The third `func4` declaration because both default arguments `b` and `c` are provided previously.

 ```cpp
 // C2548.cpp